c-mart/smog/planning.md

 - Test trying to load an unpublished post by its permalink

 ## Todo
+- Make some CSS

 - CRUD users, let users change password
-- Relationship between users and posts.
-Each post has an "author".
-- Database migration to expand schema, add an "author" field to posts
 - How should I handle posting with special characters in title and no permalink field?
 - Render description in HTML somewhere.
 Consider separate template for showing single post with meta tag
-- Why does my app throw OperationalErrors after running test cases?
 - Handle "next" for login

-- Make some CSS
 - Published checkbox should be true by default
 - Preview?
 - Post type can be post (shown serially in date order) or static page (shown in nav)
 - Mitigate XSS and CSRF
 - create_edit_post() does a LOT. would it be better to split this into multiple views?

-x Show admin (post, edit, delete) buttons if logged in x Only allow post/edit/delete view if logged in x Line breaks aren't showing - just render markdown
+x Relationship between users and posts.
+Each post has an "author". x Database migration to expand schema, add an "author" field to posts x Why does my app throw OperationalErrors after running test cases?
+Because testing was using a separate database x Show admin (post, edit, delete) buttons if logged in x Only allow post/edit/delete view if logged in x Line breaks aren't showing - just render markdown